-He wrote in 1806, "I had laid it down as a law for my conduct while in office, and hitherto scrupulously observed to accept of no present beyond a book, a pamphlet or other curiosity of minor value; as well to avoid imputation on my motives of action as to shut out a practice susceptible to such abuse."
+As president of the United States, Thomas Jefferson maintained a strict policy of not accepting valuable gifts from foreign dignitaries.
+In 1806, he explained his position: "I had laid it down as law for my conduct while in office, & hitherto scrupulously observed, to accept of no present beyond a book, a pamphlet, or other curiosity of minor value; as well to avoid imputations on my motives of action, as to shut out a practice susceptible of such abuse."1

-In one famous incident in 1805, the Tunisian ambassador gave Jefferson several Arabian horses.
-Jefferson later sold the horses at a public auction to offset the cost of the ambassador's visit.2
+Certain circumstances might call for an adjustment of policy.
+In one famous incident in 1805, the Tunisian ambassador presented the president with four Arabian horses.
+Jefferson deemed acceptance appropriate because the sale of the horses would offset the American government's cost of the ambassador's visit.2